neo4j-labs/llm-graph-builder/README.md

     ```

 - For the backend:
 1. Create the backend/.env file by copy/pasting the backend/example.env.
-To streamline the initial setup and testing of the application, you can preconfigure user credentials directly within the .env file.
+To streamline the initial setup and testing of the application, you can preconfigure user credentials directly within the backend .env file.
 This bypasses the login dialog and allows you to immediately connect with a predefined user.
    - **NEO4J_URI**:
    - **NEO4J_USERNAME**:
    - **NEO4J_PASSWORD**: